 This book explains how to refactor monolithic applications into microservices and provides you arguments, when it is needed.

 Hexagonal architecture, which is described in Chapter 1 can be a basis for microservices.
 In this type of architecture, functionality (business logic) is in center of implementation.
-Inbound and outpound data flow is implemented as adapters, which can be easily replaceable.
-During discussion of scalability, scale cube in Chapter 1 is introduced.
+Inbound and outbound data flow is implemented as adapters, which can be easily replaceable.
+During discussion of salability, scale cube in Chapter 1 is introduced.
 This cube consists of the following dimensions:

 - scale by cloning